pantheon-systems/documentation/source/content/style-guide.md

 ## Markdown Standards

-All documentation uses MarkDown to render headings and typographic elements like bold and italic.
-Note that a newline is required between HTML elements and content, so the MarkDown renderer knows to format the content.
+All documentation uses Markdown to render headings and typographic elements like bold and italic.
+Note that a newline is required between HTML elements and content, so the Markdown renderer knows to format the content.

 ### Headings